- Ombud Home

 109 Bradley Hall • 859-257-3737 • Confidential FAX 859-257-5346 • Email: firstname.lastname@example.org

-The syllabus must provide information to participants about all policies to be enforced during the course.
+The syllabus must provide information to students explaining the policies to be enforced during the course.
 For each policy described, the student should know both the parameters of the policy and the sanctions for its violation.
-Instructors should explain course policies in effect on at least the following major issues:
+Instructors should explain course policies on at least the following major issues:

-1. Attendance: The instructor may want to include a clear and concise statement of the course policy on absences including tardiness (arrivals 5, 10, 15, or 30 minutes after class begins or departure before the end of the class session), number of excused absences allowed before one's grade is affected; procedures for securing an excused absence and making up missed work, etc. Be as precise as possible in describing the penalties.
-This could include penalties for unexcused absences as well as for tardiness or leaving class early, if you choose to impose them.
-A lone-standing phrase in the syllabus indicating, "attendance is mandatory" will not provide the latitude to penalize the student for absences.
-A more specific sentence is better: "Attendance is mandatory.
-For the second and each subsequent unexcused absence, the final average will be lowered by X points.
+1. Attendance: The instructor may want to include a clear and concise statement of the course policy on absences including tardiness; number of unexcused absences allowed before the student's grade is affected; procedures for securing an excused absence and making up missed work, etc. If you choose to impose penalties for tardiness or leaving class early, the penalties should be explained (e.g. "Attendance is mandatory.
+For the third and each subsequent unexcused absence, the final average will be lowered by X points.
 Three tardies will equal one unexcused absence.")

 - serious illness;